 How well can you say ‘no’?

->

-> After your yoga practice do you feel depleted or invigorated?
-If you always feel tired, it may be better to choose a restorative yoga or Yoga RELAX class.
+After your yoga practice do you feel depleted or invigorated?
+If you always feel tired, it may be better to choose a more restorative practice or join my Yoga RELAX and RESILIENCE.

->

-> On your mat
+On your mat

 Can you find a balance between ease and effort in postures.
 For example; tension and relaxation, inhale and exhale, extending and sinking.